PureStorage-OpenConnect/px-gitops/autopilot/readme.md

 	Once done the script will show the latest volume stats.

-	> This script will create data files in the pod at /home/git/repos/[repo-name]/data-file-[time-stamp] for the demo purpose.
-You can delete them by login to your git server pod if you want.
+	> This script will create data files in the pod at /home/git/repos/[repo-name]/data-file-[time-stamp] for demo purposes.
+You can delete them by logging into your git server pod manually to help speed up the demo process.

 - Now check the new size of the PVC: